DarkFy9/Chess-Sweeper/chess/README.txt

 --------------------------------
 Potential bugs (important):
 As stated in project documentation pieces be displayed as inverted colors depending on console theme.
-A potentially major bug, is the display of blank spaces being inconsistent across devices, I have chosen to swap the original given '\u2001' blank space character to '\u2003' for the spaces to show up correctly on my computer
+A potentially major bug, is the display of blank spaces being inconsistent across devices.
 If the spacing seems off or causes issues for testing, you may choose to swap back to the '\u2001' character This bug should not affect the actual gameplay and just the display in console;
 --------------------------------